feathers-plus/generator-feathers-plus/docs/get-started/README.md

 ## What the Generator Does

-We've been writing code "by hand" in order to understand how basic Feathers works.
-We will now start using Feathers generators since we have the background to understand what they produce.

 #### Generators help eliminate boilerplate.

-We've seen that Feathers, even when coded "by hand", eliminates the majority of the boilerplate typically in a CRUD project.
+Feathers, even when coded "by hand", eliminates the majority of the boilerplate typically in a CRUD project.
 Generators will eliminate even more.